alienxp03/geocoder/README_API_GUIDE.md

 * **Key signup**: https://developers.google.com/maps/premium/
 * **Quota**: 100,000 requests/24 hrs, 10 requests/second

+### Google Places Details Basic (`:google_places_details_basic`)

+The [Google Places Details API](https://developers.google.com/places/documentation/details) is not, strictly speaking, a geocoding service.
+It accepts a Google `place_id` and returns address information, ratings and reviews.
+A `place_id` can be obtained from the Google Places Search lookup (`:google_places_search`) and should be passed to Geocoder as the first search argument: `Geocoder.search("ChIJhRwB-yFawokR5Phil-QQ3zM", lookup: :google_places_details_basic)`.

+Only returns basic data here https://developers.google.com/maps/billing/understanding-cost-of-use#basic-data and results in cheaper API costs.

+Same requirements as Google Places Details above

 ### Google Places Details (`:google_places_details`)

 The [Google Places Details API](https://developers.google.com/places/documentation/details) is not, strictly speaking, a geocoding service.
 It accepts a Google `place_id` and returns address information, ratings and reviews.
 A `place_id` can be obtained from the Google Places Search lookup (`:google_places_search`) and should be passed to Geocoder as the first search argument: `Geocoder.search("ChIJhRwB-yFawokR5Phil-QQ3zM", lookup: :google_places_details)`.